I was standing in Paris when I read about Dallas

-This bit of information was on display at the Palais de Tokyo, at an exhibit called Echo Delay Level (American Art, Francophone Thought).
+Though the thing I found most fascinating, was that this bit of data was on display at the Palais de Tokyo, at an exhibit called Echo Delay Level (American Art, Francophone Thought).

-When I wandered into a museum in Paris this year, I was somehow expecting to be inundated with art either from Tokyo (given the museum’s name) or at least of Parisian leaning.
+Honestly, when I wandered into a museum in Paris this year, I was somehow expecting to be inundated with art either from Tokyo (given the museum’s name) or at least of Parisian leanings.
 You know, something I couldn’t find back at home.
 Instead, I found the United States, particularly Houston, Texas, of all places.

 One of the largest exhibits belonged to Melvin Edwards, born in Houston in 1937 and currently living between Baltimore, New York, and Dakar.
 His art, mostly sculptures, consists of chains, barbed wire, industrial tools, and abstract pieces that are heavy and cold to look at.
 In the museum, it followed his sixty years of work that is meant to bridge the gap between the Atlantic, and I remember standing in front of pieces for a long time, feeling a sort of disorientation of encountering familiarity where there should have been none, especially after traveling such a far distance.